Geography of Mesopotamia: Lower Mesopotamia

 In contrast with the arid plateau of Mesopotamia stretched the rich alluvial plain of Chaldea, formed by the deposits of the two great rivers that encircled it.
 The soil was extremely fertile, and teemed with an industrious population.
 Eastward rose the mountains of Elam, southward were the sea-marshes and the Kaldy or Chaldeans and other Arameans, while on the west the civilization of Babylonia encroached beyond the banks of the Euphrates, upon the territory of the nomadic ancient Semitic-speaking peoples (or Suti).
 Here stood Ur (Mugheir, more correctly Muqayyar) the earliest capital of the country; and Babylon, with its suburb, Borsippa (Birs Nimrud), as well as the two Sippars (the Sepharvaim of Scripture, now Abu Habba), occupied both the Arabian and Chaldaean sides of the river.
 The Arakhtu, or "river of Babylon," flowed past the southern side of the city, and to the southwest of it on the Arabian bank lay the great inland freshwater sea of Najaf, surrounded by red sandstone cliffs of considerable height, 40 mi in length and 35 in breadth in the widest part.
 Above and below this sea, from Borsippa to Kufa, extend the famous Chaldaean marshes, where Alexander the Great was nearly lost (Arrian, Eup.
 Al. vii.
 22; Strabo xvi.
 I, § 12); but these depend upon the state of the Hindiya canal, disappearing altogether when it is closed.

 Eastward of the Euphrates and southward of Sippara, Kutha and Babylon were Kish (Ultaimir, 9 mi E. of Hillah), Nippur (Niffer)-where stood the great sanctuary of El-lu, the older Bel-Uruk or Uruk (Arabic Warka) and Larsa (Arabic Senkera) with its temple of the sun god, while eastward of the Shatt el-Hai, probably the ancient channel of the Tigris, was Lagash (Tello), which played an important part in early Babylonian history.

 The primitive seaport of the country, Eridu, the seat of the worship of Ea the culture-god, was a little south of Ur on the west side of the Euphrates.
-It is now about 130 mi from the sea; as about 46 inches of land have been formed by the silting up of the shore since the foundation of Spasinus Charax (Mu/-zamrah) in the time of Alexander the Great, or some 115 ft a year, the city would have existed perhaps 6000 years ago.
-The marshes in the south, like the adjoining desert, were frequented by Aramaic tribes; of these, the most famous were the Chaldaeans, who, under Marduk-apla-iddina II, made themselves masters of Babylon and gave their name in later days to the whole population of the country.
+It is now about 130 mi from the sea; as about 46 inches of land have been formed by the silting up of the shore since the foundation of Charax Spasinu in the time of Alexander the Great, or some 115 ft a year, the city would have existed perhaps 6000 years ago.
+The marshes in the south, like the adjoining desert, were frequented by Aramaic tribes; of these, the most famous were the Ancient Chaldeans, who, under Marduk-apla-iddina II, made themselves masters of Babylon and gave their name in later days to the whole population of the country.
 The combined stream of the Euphrates and Tigris as it flowed through the marshes was known to the Babylonians as the ndr marrati, "the salt river" (cp.
 Book of Jeremiah 1:21), a name originally applied to the Persian Gulf.